Turkey calls for end to NATO's migrant mission in Aegean

-BRUSSELS (Reuters) - Turkey is seeking an end to NATO's counter-migration mission in the Aegean Sea and it is telling the U.S.-led alliance that the sharp drop in refugees trying to get to Greece means there is no longer a need for warships to patrol its coast.
+BRUSSELS, Oct 27 (Reuters) - Turkey is seeking an end to NATO's counter-migration mission in the Aegean Sea, telling the U.S.-led alliance that the sharp drop in refugees trying to get to Greece means there is no longer a need for warships to patrol its coast.

-Turkish Defence Minister Fikri Isik told other NATO defense ministers on Wednesday there was no need for the mission to continue beyond the end of December, according to two people briefed on the exchanges, despite strong support across the alliance for the mission.

-"This was a temporary mission, and the goal has been reached in this temporary mission.
-There is no need to extend it further," Isik told reporters in Brussels on Thursday.

-"Whether this NATO force is here or not, we will continue our battle against this migrant movement," he said.

-The uncompromising stance came as NATO prepares to help a separate EU migrant maritime mission off Libya's coast, to which Turkey will send ships and planes to carry out air and sea patrols of traffickers sending refugees toward Italy.

-Germany's defense minister, Ursula von der Leyen, whose country currently leads the Aegean maritime mission, said the operation was secure until Dec.
+Germany's defence minister, Ursula von der Leyen, whose country currently leads the maritime mission, said the Aegean mission was secure until Dec.
 31. Asked what could happen in 2017, she said: "We will have to see then".

-Vice Admiral James Foggo, who heads the U.S. Navy fleet in Europe and NATO's naval striking and support forces, said he was unaware of Turkey's request, or any plan to halt the work.

-"It's been a very successful mission that reduced the migrant traffic by about 95 percent," he told Reuters in a telephone interview.

 An end to the NATO mission, agreed in February, would alarm the European Union, which is facing its worst refugee crisis since the end of World War Two, driven by the 5-1/2 year war in Syria that has displaced some 11 million people.